Updated: Sep 15

 Parenting, teaching, talking through difficult subjects and navigating difficult situations can be like this experience.
 It takes a lot of investigation, learning, patience, it’s a drain on our parenting resources and there’s no parenting equivalent of the easier alternative like online purchasing provides.

 Unlike how your child quickly and happily opens presents, unearthing your child’s struggles is very hard work.
-Your kids can pack what seems like yards of thick hard giftwrap in attempts to safeguard or conceal what’s underneath.
+Your kids can pack what seems like yards of thick hard Giftwrap in attempts to safeguard or conceal what’s underneath.
 There is a lot to draw from opening gifts this holiday that you can use to remind your child about to try and get to what’s going on.
 You can remind them that talking to you is a safe, shared experience.
 You can talk about how the anticipation of opening presents was fun but hard.
-You can parallel that with how hard life would be to live like that when we don’t share our feelings and experiences for a long time, because concealing leads to wondering if we'll ever get what we really wanted all along.
-You can talk about how sharing what’s going on brings relief, happiness and peace that was mutually experienced when the identity of the issue was revealed like the gift wrap did with the present.
+You can parallel that with how hard life would be to live like that when we don’t share our feelings and experiences for a long time because concealing leads to wondering if we'll ever get what we really wanted all along.
+You can talk about how sharing what’s going on brings relief, happiness and peace that was mutually experienced when the identity of the issue was revealed as the gift wrap did with the present.
 Your child may need help with putting words or feelings to this as you reflectively listen.
 Share how more loved you both feel for opening and navigating the struggles together.